Wandering Bajans

 Restaurant Recommendations

-Healthy fast food done properly — fresh, generous portions and genuinely good flavour.
+Just Grillin' (Casual / Budget) — Healthy fast food done properly, fresh, generous portions and genuinely good flavour.
 Around $15 USD per plate.
 The jerk chicken is excellent.
 One of my regular spots.

-Consistent, delicious and excellent value for a sit-down meal.
+LemonGrass (Mid Range) — Consistent, delicious and excellent value for a sit-down meal.
 Pan-Asian menu with standout dishes including the radna with fried noodles.
 Mains run $15–25 USD.
-A reliable favourite for a relaxed dinner.

-Barbados’ own fast food chain — rotis, burgers, chicken.
+Chefette (Quick Bite) — Barbados' own fast food chain, rotis, burgers, chicken.
 Most meals under $10 USD.
 The roti is the order.
 Every Bajan grew up eating here and there is a reason it has lasted.

-The best sushi on the island with a broader menu beyond the raw fish.
+Nishi (Mid to Upper Range) — The best sushi on the island with a broader menu beyond the raw fish.
 Prices from around $30 USD upward.
-Worth it for a proper dinner out.

-Right on the water of the west coast — one of the most beautifully located restaurants on the island.
+Tides Restaurant (Special Occasion) — Right on the water of the west coast, one of the most beautifully located restaurants on the island.
 Mains from $35 USD upward.
-The kind of place you go for a birthday or an anniversary.

 Ask any local where they eat and go there.
 The best Bajan food is not in any restaurant guide — it is in the rum shops, the fish fries (Oistins on a Friday night is a Barbados institution), the roadside stalls and the places that have no TripAdvisor listing whatsoever.